framed-data/framed_rails/README.md

 end
 ```

-If reporting fails, the exception will be logged to `Rails.logger` by default.
+If request reporting fails, an exception will be logged to `Rails.logger` by default.
+The logger used can be customized in config.

 Configuration
 -------------